raviqqe/stak/README.md

 ## Limitations

 - Numbers are 63-bit integers.
-- Some runtime errors are not raised
+- Some runtime errors are not raised.
   - e.g. argument count and out-of-memory errors

 ## References